Frank Knight: Life and career

 Knight.
+One of nine children, two of Knight's brothers also became academics: Melvin Knight at UC Berkeley and Bruce Knight at Dartmouth.
 After his early study at the University of Tennessee, most of his academic career was spent at the University of Chicago, where he was the Morton D. Hall Distinguished Service Professor of Social Science and Philosophy.
 Knight was one of the world's leading economists, having made significant contributions to many problems of both economic theory and social philosophy.
 He is best known for his Risk, Uncertainty and Profit, a study of the role of the entrepreneur in economic life.
 In 1950 he was president of the American Economic Association and in 1957 the recipient of its coveted Francis A. Walker Award, given "not more frequently than once every five years to the living (American) economist who in the judgment of the awarding body has during his career made the greatest contribution to economics."
 His ashes are interred in the crypt of First Unitarian Church of Chicago.

 Knight is best known as the author of the book Risk, Uncertainty and Profit (1921), based on his PhD dissertation at Cornell University.
 In that book, he carefully distinguished between economic risk and uncertainty.
 Situations with risk were those where the outcomes were unknown but governed by probability distributions known at the outset.
-He argued that these situations, where decision making rules such as maximising expected utility can be applied, differ in a deep way from "uncertain" ones, in which not only the outcomes, but even the probability models that governed them, were unknown.
+He argued that these situations, where decision making rules such as maximizing expected utility can be applied, differ in a deep way from "uncertain" ones, in which not only the outcomes, but even the probability models that governed them, were unknown.
 Knight argued that uncertainty gave rise to economic profits that perfect competition could not eliminate.

 While most economists now acknowledge Knight's distinction between risk and uncertainty, the distinction has not resulted in much theoretical modelling or empirical work.
 However, the Knightian concept of uncertainty has been recognized in a variety of works: John Maynard Keynes discussed it at length in his Treatise on Probability;